Editing and review can be:

 Least Scholarly - no editing or review

-For a source you're considering: Where does editing/review fall on this scale?
+For a source you're considering: Where does editing/review fall on a scale of 0 to 10?

 The publisher's website should give you information about their editing and review process.